Discussion and Research on the use of Niacinamide in Controlling Phosphorus in Feline Chronic Kidney Disease

 Please also note, a 10% reduction of platelets did occur in 2008 Cheng et al, A Randomized Double-Blind Placebo Controlled Trial of Niacinamide for Reduction of Phosphorus in Hemodialysis Patients.
 This was seen in both the group treated with niacinamide and the placebo group.
 This had no clinical relevance and no one had to abandon the study for it.
 The study concluded it was a safe phosphorus control option (and we note in this study, people were on 1,500mg for eight weeks).
 Of note, thrombocytopenia is a common problem in humans with CKD on dialysis (Dorgalaleh et al 2013, Anemia and Thrombocytopenia in Acute and Chronic Renal Failure).
 Between us, Carolina and Laurie, we have had five cats on niacinamide.
 None of our cats have lower platelets.
 Several have higher counts, and in Carolina’s cat, platelets have steadily risen over the two years he’s been on it.

-Initial Dose for Cats with Elevated Phosphorus
+Initial Dose of Niacinamide for Cats with Elevated Phosphorus

 Definition of elevated: phosphorus higher than 6 mg/dL (USA) or 1.9 mmol/L (international).
 This is not defined in terms of lab normals, but are the cut-off points for the use of calcitriol.
+These levels are generally understood to be levels in CKD cats where something should be used to bring down the level of phosphorus in the bloodstream.

 If phosphorus is significantly elevated, niacinamide can be added to the phosphorus control regimen and used alongside ALOH (aluminum).
 This is how it was used in the human clinical trials.